How many students are enrolled?

 How many staff do you have at the school?

-We have six certified advisors (teachers) and four Special Education advisors as well as Paraprofessionals and Office Staff.
+We have nine liscensed Advisors (two are Special Education Advisors), a Councelor, as well as Paraprofessionals and Office Staff.
 We have committed to keep the ratio of students to staff at 18:1 or lower.

 What qualifications do teachers have?